 (7) Nothing in this regulation shall be deemed or be construed to confer upon any person nominated by an incorporated body or company and registered as a builder for and on behalf of and as the representative of such incorporated body or company any personal right or authority to trade as a builder for himself and for his own personal benefit.
 Any such person, if desirous of trading as a builder personally and for his own benefit shall be liable, in accordance with the Act and these regulations, to apply for and obtain personally registration as a person trading as a builder.

 [3.
-Repealed in Gazette 29 Aug 1986 p.
+Deleted in Gazette 29 Aug 1986 p.
 3205.]

 [Heading deleted in Gazette 31 Jul 2001 p.
 3940.]